chipsalliance/VeeRwolf/README.md

 OpenOCD support loading ELF program files by running `load_image /path/to/file.elf`.
 Remember that the path is relative to the directory from where OpenOCD was launched.

 After the program has been loaded, set the program counter to address zero with `reg pc 0` and run `resume` to start the program.

+## Booting

+SweRVolf is set up by default to read its initial instructions from address 0x80000000 which point to the on-chip boot ROM.
+Several first-stage bootloaders are provided for different applications

+### Jump to RAM

+For simulations, the most common option is to load a program into the on-chip RAM and start executing from there.
+The default bootloader in such cases is a single instruction that jumps to address 0x0 and continues execution from there.

+### SPI uImage loader

+For most applications on real hardware it is preferred to store them in an on-board SPI Flash memory.
+The SPI uImage loader can read an image in the u-boot uImage format, copy it to RAM and start executing.
+This process requires creating a suitable image, writing it to Flash and set up the SPI uImage loader to read from the correct address in Flash.

+#### Create a flash image

+The `mkimage` tool available from u-boot is used to prepare an image to be written to Flash. `mkimage` expects a `.bin` file, which has been created with `iscv64-unknown-elf-objcopy -O binary`.
+Given a `$IMAGE.bin` we can now create `$IMAGE.ub` with the following command:

+    mkimage -A riscv -C none -T standalone -a 0x0 -e 0x0 -n '' -d $IMAGE.bin $IMAGE.ub

+Refer to the uimage manual for a description of each parameter.
+There arae also Makefile targets in `sw/Makefile` that can be used as reference.

+### Writing SPI Flash

+#### Simulation

+In order to test the SPI image loading mechanism in simulation, a specific FuseSoC target, `spi_tb` is available.
+If no run-time parameters are supplied it will load a prebuilt image containing the `hello` program (source available in `sw/hello.S`) from Flash, execute it and exit.
+This testbench will not work in Verilator as it uses a non synthesizable model of the SPI Flash.
+The default simulator is instead ModelSim.
+Other simulators can be used by adding the `--tool=$TOOL` argument to the command-line.

+    fusesoc run --target=spi_tb swervolf

+The simulated Flash contents can be changed at compile-time with the `--flash_init_file` parameter.
+The model expects a uImage in verilog hex format.
+Such files can be created by running

+    objcopy -I binary -O verilog $IMAGE.ub $IMAGE.hex

+#### Nexys A7

+For Nexys A7, OpenOCD is used to write to Flash.
+As the connection to the SPI Flash goes through the FPGA, this consists of a two-stage process where a proxy FPGA image is first written, which will handle communication between OpenOCD and the SPI Flash

+1. Obtain the proxy FPGA image from [here](https://github.com/quartiq/bscan_spi_bitstreams/blob/master/bscan_spi_xc7a100t.bit) and place it in `$WORKSPACE`
+2. Run `openocd -c "set BINFILE $IMAGE" -f ../cores/Cores-SweRVolf/data/swervolf_nexys_write_flash.cfg`, where `$IMAGE` is the path to the uImage file that should be written to Flash

+### Set up SPI uImage loader

+The final step is to prepare the bootloader for SweRVolf which will be responsible for reading the image from Flash, copy it to RAM and execute it.
+This process is the same for both simulation and hardware targets.
+Note that both the `spi_tb` target and `nexys_a7` target will have this as the default boot loader so in most cases nothing else needs to be done.
+There are however a couple of defines in `sw/spi_uimage_loader.S` that might need to be adjusted if the SPI controller is mapped to another base address or if the image is not stored at address 0 in the Flash.